itornaza/bitcoin-dot/README.md

 ## Systems

-Intended to be used on copmuters running macos and the zsh shell.
+Intended to be used on computers running macos and the zsh shell.

 ## How to use

-To include the configuration in your shell environment include the following line in `~/.zshrc`
+To include the configuration in your shell environment include the following line in `~/.zshrc` like.

 `source <path_to_this_file>`